 Reverse charge applies to local businesses that are subject to input tax restriction due to the making of certain exempt supplies or carrying on of non-business activities.
 If these businesses are registered for GST, they are required to self-account for GST on their purchases of in-scope imported services procured from overseas service providers and on their purchases of imported low value goods.
 These businesses may, in turn, claim the GST accounted for as their input tax, subject to the normal rules for input tax recovery.

 If these businesses are not registered for GST, they would be liable for GST registration under the reverse charge rules if their purchase of in-scope services and imported low value goods exceeds SGD 1 million in a 12-month period.

 There are no net wealth or net worth taxes in Singapore.

 Estate duty has been abolished for deaths occurring on or after 15 February 2008.

-Property tax is levied annually at the following rates on the annual value of houses, land, buildings, or tenements:
+Property tax is levied annually on the value of houses, land, buildings, or tenements.

 Excise duties are imposed on intoxicating liquors, tobacco products, motor vehicles, and petroleum products.
 Duties are also imposed on gambling and other games of chance.

 Stamp duties are levied on written documents (as well as electronic instruments executed on or after 4 October 2018) relating to immovable properties, leases, and stocks and shares.